CommonAccord/Site-Org/Doc/Boehmig/techstars-note/note-purchase-agreement.md

 6.2.Ti=Governing Law

-6.2.sec={This_Agreement} shall be governed by and construed under the laws of {Law.State.the} as applied to agreements among Colorado residents, made and to be performed entirely within {Law.State.the}, without giving effect to conflicts of laws principles.
+6.2.sec={This_Agreement} shall be governed by and construed under the laws of {Law.State.the} as applied to agreements among {Law.State} residents, made and to be performed entirely within {Law.State.the}, without giving effect to conflicts of laws principles.

 6.3.Ti=Counterparts